-Her current book project, Love’s Wound: Violence and the Politics of Poetry in Early Modern Europe investigates widespread metaphors of dismemberment, constraint, cannibalism, wounding, and tyranny in early modern French, English, and Italian literature.
-Through its comparative, inter-genre studies of Petrarch and five major Petrarchan poets of the 16th century, Love's Wounds shows how love poetry was actively transformed into a powerful tool for defining the nation and for reflecting on and shaping state authority.
-Her second book project, Violent Sympathies: Literature, Sovereignty and the Hazards of Fellow-feeling brings together early modern literature, contemporary popular genres, and political theory to examine the challenges posed by sympathy for state authority and legitimacy.
-Violent Sympathies shows not only how often literature is political, but additionally how often politics is literary.
+Nazarian is the author of Love’s Wounds: Violence and the Politics of Poetry in Early Modern Europe (Cornell University Press, 2016), which investigates widespread metaphors of violence in early modern French, English, and Italian literature.
+Through its comparative, inter-genre studies of Petrarch and five major Petrarchan poets of the sixteenth and early seventeenth centuries (Maurice Scève, Joachim du Bellay, Agrippa d’Aubigné, Edmund Spenser and William Shakespeare), Love's Wounds shows how they actively transformed love poetry into a powerful tool for defining the nation and for reflecting on and shaping state authority.
+Her second book project, Violent Sympathies: Literature, Sovereignty and the Hazards of Fellow Feeling brings together early modern literature and contemporary political theory to examine the challenges posed by sympathy for state authority and legitimacy.
+Violent Sympathies brings the early modern period into conversation with the twentieth and twenty-first centuries to show not only how often literature is political, but also how often politics is literary.

-Nazarian’s articles and book reviews have been published or are forthcoming inModern Philology, Modern Language Quarterly, Renaissance and Reformation,Renaissance Quarterly, Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.) and the Folger Shakespeare Library website.
+Nazarian’s articles have been published in Cultural Critique, The Oxford Handbook of Montaigne (Philippe Desan, ed.), Modern Philology, Montaigne Studies, Modern Language Quarterly, and Metamorphosis: The Changing Face of Ovid in Medieval and Early Modern Europe (Alison Keith and Stephen Rupp, eds.).